HoundLargeAfghanistan

 Frequently Asked Questions

-Is the Afghan Hound good for apartment living?
+Is the Afghan Hound a good apartment dog?

 Is the Afghan Hound good for first-time owners?